Ashvin Kumar: Inshallah, football

-Plot summary

 Inshallah, Football is about 18-year-old Basharat Baba, known as "Basha".
 His father, Bashir, was a much-wanted leader of the armed group Hizbul Mujahideen.
 When he left his home in Kashmir to join the training camps in Pakistan in the early 1990s, his son Basharat was barely two months old.

 Basharat belongs to a new generation of Kashmiris, having grown up under the shadow of a protracted conflict.
 His passion is football, and he has been coached by Juan Marcos Troia, an Argentinean national and FIFA accredited football coach by profession.
 Marcos aspires to breed world class players from Kashmir; he and his wife, being attached to both Basha and Kashmir, migrate to Srinagar with their three daughters to take up Basha's cause.

 Marcos runs a football academy called International Sports Academy Trust; and an exchange program for his most talented players to train at Santos FC, Pele's old club in Brazil.
 Basharat was one of chosen few, but was denied a passport by the Government of India.
 The passport in question did come through after Jammu and Kashmir Chief Minister Omar Abdullah intervened.

 Inshallah, Football tells this story through Bashir's recollections and travails.
 Kumar describes the film as "the story of three remarkable men – one is his father who fought for his beliefs, another about the football coach who's come all the way from Argentina to start this football academy, and this young man who is struggling to play football."